TitusVM/qte/README.md

-# Data collection on LoL
+# A quicktime event and aiming challenge game